jitsi/lib-jitsi-meet/doc/API.md

         - CHAT_ERROR - chat error happened
         - FOCUS_DISCONNECTED - focus error happened
         - FOCUS_DISCONNECTED - focus left the conference
-        - CONFERENCE_MAX_USERS - The maximum users limit is already reached
+        - CONFERENCE_MAX_USERS - The maximum users limit has been reached
     2. connection
         - PASSWORD_REQUIRED - passed when the connection to the server failed.
 You should try to authenticate with password.
         - CONNECTION_ERROR - indicates connection failures.